ligato/docs/docs/user-guide/concepts.md

 watchRegistration, err = p.Watcher.Watch("plugin-resync-name", p.resyncEventChannel, p.changeEventChannel, keyPrefixes)
 ```

-Data change and resync events arrive via the particular channel, so the next step is to start the watcher in new go routine:
+Data change and resync events arrive on a particular channel, so the next step is to start the watcher in new go routine:

 ```go
 func (p *Plugin) watchEvents() {